0v00/peek/README.md

 # peek
 ( ͡° ͜ʖ ͡°)

 Playing around with FastAPI, FFmpeg, and SQLite.
 Not really meant for anyone else to use.
+A toy project to improve my Python.

 ### Get List of Movies